Best of CES 2023: High-tech eyebrows and a boba tea robot

-LAS VEGAS (AP) — Tech companies showed off their latest products this week at CES, formerly known as the Consumer Electronics Show, with new developments in video as well as lifestyle enhancements with beverage and makeup gadgets.
+LAS VEGAS (AP) — Tech companies showed off their latest products this week at CES, formerly known as the Consumer Electronics Show.

 VIDEO CALLS WITH A TWIST

 Tired of the same old Zoom calls?
-Zero Distance thinks it may have the answer.
+Zero Distance thinks it may have the answer, though it's not cheap.

 The company's Wehead device helps people at a meeting feel like a remote attendee is in the room with them.